Saudi Arabia keeps lid on oil output as US gas prices rise

 Asked by reporters in Washington whether the U.S. officials were also urging Saudi Arabia to pump more crude to alleviate high oil prices, White House press secretary Jen Psaki said she did not have more details on the meeting.

 A White House official said the two U.S. officials had not asked the Saudis to increase oil production at their meetings in Riyadh.
-The person insisted on anonymity to discuss the meetings and said the conversation involved regional issues and energy security impacts on the global economy.
+The person insisted on anonymity.

+On Thursday, Emily Horne, the spokesperson for the White House National Security Council, said the officials discussed a “collaborative approach” with the Saudis to manage potential market pressures stemming from a possible Russian invasion of Ukraine.

 Two Saudi officials told The Associated Press the Saudi energy minister informed the Organization of the Petroleum Exporting Countries, or OPEC, of the kingdom’s commitment to the group’s current roadmap of cautious monthly increases.
 They spoke anonymously because they were not authorized to brief journalists.